acumos/on-boarding/docs/developer-guide.rst

 |image1ter|

-For model Dockerized and store in repo outside Acumos (like for example Docker hub) you can save the model URI in Acumos.
+For model Dockerized and stored in repo outside Acumos (like for example Docker hub) you can save the model URI in Acumos.
 You can also dockerized your models by yourself and on-board them in Acumos.

 **5: Onboarding Low Level Design for R, Java, Python, ONNX and PFA models**